Prosono/SMARTi_BaseComponent/README.md

 ## No Weather forecast in the dashboard
 The weather forecast is dependant on a sensor called "home" (forecast_home).
 If you do not have this entity, create one from the met.no integration under "Devices and Services" and simlpy name it "Home".

+## There is no calendar!
+The Calendar section is also dependant on a calendar simply named "calendar".
+If you don't have one, create a new calendar called "calendar".

 ## Go from Basic to Pro

 If you have the Basic version in